chemfiles/chemfiles.py/README.md

 ## Usage example

 Here is a simple usage example for the `chemfiles` module.
-Please see the `examples` folder for other examples.
+Please see the `examples` folder for more examples.

 ```python
 from chemfiles import Trajectory, Frame